clandrew/Spritesheet2Gif/README.md

 The program runs standalone without an installer.

+## Supported input formats
+For the source image, the program supports all the formats supported by WIC: png, bmp, jpg, etc. This does not currently include SVG.
+Because the program uses hardware bitmaps, images must be under the Direct3D GPU texture limit.
+Generally, this means having neither width nor height exceeding 16384.

 ## Release
 You don't need to build the code to run it.
 Download the release from the [releases page](https://github.com/clandrew/Spritesheet2Gif/releases).